Cayyus/Cayyus/README.md

 - 👋 Hi, I’m David.
-- 👀 I’m interested in programming, web development, software development.
+- 👀 I’m interested in programming, web development and software development.
 - 🌱 I’m currently learning python my first programming language, and web development (HTML, CSS), I am an intermediate learner in both python and web development.
 - 💞️ I’m looking to collaborate on python projects and web developing.
 - 📫 You can reach me @david_hoffman on Twitter.